XicoCorreia/Information-Flow-Analysis-Thesis/README.md

 make run-one-synthetic-test TEST_NAME=<testname> SECRET_RS=[registers]
 ```
 Note: Important to note that <testname> should be without the .asm extenstion.
+Note: The list [registers] should be written in the form: "r0 r1 r2".

 ### Example
 Run the test ifStatement.asm with r1 and r2 as the secret registers: